ga-dc/slips/w04-answers.md

 ```

 #### "What's the difference between a loop and an enumerator?"
 A loop allows us to repeat an action.
-An enumerator allows us to iterate through elements of a collection.
+An enumerator is a specific loop, which iterates through elements of a collection.
 * A loop can do the same thing as an enumerator, but enumerators are Ruby's preferred method of doing so.

 #### "What's the difference between 'break' and 'return'?"